 Cook the Chicken

-Heat 1 tsp. olive oil in a medium non-stick pan over medium heat.
+Heat 1 tsp. olive oil in a medium non-stick pan over medium-high heat.

 Add chicken to hot pan and cook until well-browned and chicken reaches a minimum internal temperature of 165 degrees, 5-7 minutes per side.